kas/graph-connectivity/README.md

 I received a 100% on the project.

 # Overview
-Please see the project report for more information.
+Please see the [project report](https://github.com/kas/Graph-Connectivity/blob/master/Report.pdf) for detailed information.